-We construct three matrices of size $N \times N$ , where N is the number of mentions in the dataset.
+We construct three matrices of size NxN, where N is the number of mentions in the dataset.
 The first matrix $\Phi$ , the feature matrix, stores similarity scores of mentions pairwise.
-Scores are computed using measures over features as follows:
+Scores are computed using measures over features, as follows:

-- year of contract: the feature-score is measured via distance and diminishing returns.
+• year of contract: the feature-score is measured via distance and diminishing returns.
 Each year of distance between 1 and 15 and between 15 and 30 decreases an initial score of 1 by 0.01 and 0.025 respectively, with a definitive cut-off after 30.
-For example, two contracts from 1590 and 1594 have a score of 0.96. - age: similarly as per year, each year of distance of the difference between two ages decreases an initial score. - gender and profession: the feature-scores are based on exact matches. - name, surname, patronymic and workshop toponym: the feature-score is based on the Deverau-Levenshtein string metric[Cohen et al. 2003].
-For example, Polo and Pollo have a similarity measure of 0.95. - geographical origins and insigna: the feature-score is based on a token-based variant of the Jaro-Winkler metric.
-For example, Friulano and del Friuli have a similarity measure of 0.82.
+For example, two contracts from 1590 and 1594 have a score of 0.096.

+- age: similarly as per year, each year of distance of the difference between two ages decreases an initial score of 1 by 0.1. - gender and profession: the feature-scores of these categorical feature are based on exact matches. - name, surname, patronymic and workshop toponym: the feature-score is based on the Deverau-Levenshtein string-to-string distance measure. - geographical origins and insigna: the feature-score is based on the Jaro-Winkler string-to-string distance measure.